clarewest/RFQAmodel/README.md

 - randomForest
 - caret
 - ROCR
-- cowplot
+- cowplot (for plots only)
-- xtable (for producing latex tables)
+- xtable (for producing latex tables only)

+## Using RFQAmodel
+- example.R - an example script for how to apply RFQAmodel on a dataset

 ## Description of Files